 Nothing says “summer” like wildflowers sweeping across an alpine meadow, and every year, hikers flock to the mountains of the Sierra Nevada to stalk the colorful blooms.
 Botanist Karen Wiese, author of the field guide Sierra Nevada Wildflowers, reminds us that blossom time is closely tied to elevation—lower-slope species start flowering in May or June, and as summer moves along, the bloom rises.
-The Sierra’s highest elevations—10,000 feet/3,048 meters and up—might not flower until early August.
+The Sierra’s highest elevations—10,000 feet and up—might not flower until early August.
 Below, Wiese offers her picks for seven of California’s best alpine flower hikes:

 Pacific Crest Trail to Castle Peak (north Lake Tahoe off I-80)

 The turreted summit of 9,103-foot Castle Peak is a worthwhile destination for any crystal-clear day—its panorama extends more than 100 miles north to Lassen Peak and west to the Diablo Range.
 From I-80 just east of Soda Springs, the route follows the Pacific Crest Trail northwest through Castle Valley, which Wiese describes as “a delightful subalpine meadow with Lewis’s monkeyflower, little elephant’s head, alpine shooting star, corn lily, and monkshood.”
 The ascent is moderate to Castle Pass, but the final mile to the summit will test your stamina.
 Stop to catch your breath as you admire carpets of pink star onion, spreading phlox, and sulfur buckwheat.
 The route is about a 10-mile round trip.

 Caples Creek (near Pollock Pines off US 50)